shrey2003/Medical-RAG-Bot/README.md

 - `PermissionError` when creating temp files: run VS Code/PowerShell with appropriate permissions or choose a different temp dir.
 - Long processing times: embeddings are computed on CPU by default; switch to a GPU device in `HuggingFaceEmbeddings(model_kwargs={"device": "cuda"})` if available.
 - Chat output empty or errors from OpenAI: verify `OPENAI_API_KEY` and network access.
+- Chat output empty or errors from OpenAI: verify `OPENAI_API_KEY` and network access.

+- CSV/JSON parsing issues: the app attempts to parse CSV rows and pretty-print JSON before indexing; if parsing fails due to malformed content or encoding problems, the raw file contents are indexed instead.
+For best results ensure CSV files are well-formed and JSON files are valid UTF-8.

 ---